calvinzyl/CFPB_Analysis_Udacity_Project/README.md

 ## Data

 This project utilizes the CFPB complaints data.
-The data is downloaded from the Consumer Financial Protection Bureau's Consumer Complaint Database, which, "is a collection of complaints about consumer financial products and services that we sent to companies for response".
+The data is downloaded from the Consumer Financial Protection Bureau's Consumer Complaint Database, which, "is a collection of complaints about consumer financial products and services that we sent to companies for response". <br>
 (https://cfpb.github.io/api/ccdb/index.html)

+## Library

+The project leverages several standard go-to libraries that most data scientists would use.
+The general-level data cleaning, preprocessing, and visualization use *pandas*, *os*, *numpy*, *re*, *seaborn*, *matplotlib*; libraries specifically for processing text include *textblob*, *nltk*, and *wordcloud*; *sklearn* is for ML modeling, and relevant modules include *model_selection*, *feature_extraction*, *preprocessing*, and *linear_model*.

 ## Project Roadmap